SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 The features used for Task A have been 3D shape descriptors from surface unfolding, a shape index describing local curvature, the volume of each protein, and the size of an encompassing bounding box.
 Differently, the ones taken into account for Task B have been global histogram characteristics of the three provided physicochemical properties.

-Using the Euclidean distance normalized by the standard deviation, group P4 have calculated the matrices $d_f$ that indicate the pairwise distance between pairs of observations, for each geometric or physicochemical feature $f$.
-For some of them they slightly modified the distance value by examining the inverse consistency of mapping.
-Specifically, for each protein structure $j$, group P4 identified the first $k$-Nearest Neighbours, i.e. $k \in N(j)$, where $N$ denotes the set of neighbours.
-For each $k$, group P4 has examined whether $j \in N(k)$.
+Using the Euclidean distance normalized by the standard deviation, we calculated the matrices $d_f$ that indicate the pairwise distance between pairs of observations, for each geometric or physicochemical feature $f$.
+For some of them, we slightly modified the distance value by examining the inverse consistency of mapping.
+Specifically, for each protein structure $j$, we identified the first $k$-Nearest Neighbours, i.e. $k \in N(j)$, where $N$ denotes the set of neighbours.
+For each $k$, we examined whether $j \in N(k)$.
 If true, the forward and inverse retrieval was consistent, thus the certainty in estimation of pairwise similarity between $j$ and $k$ was considered high.
-In this case, they have increased by a factor, $\alpha$, the dissimilarity value in $d(j,k)$.
+In this case, we increased by a factor, $\alpha$, the dissimilarity value in $d(j,k)$.
 The values used in the experiments were $|N| = 5$ for both forward and inverse mapping and $\alpha = 0.3$.
 The final distance matrix $d$ was constructed from a linear combination of the individual dissimilarity matrices, i.e. $d=\sum w_f \cdot d_f$. where $w_f$ is a weight determining the contribution of each feature $f$.
 The weights have been empirically estimated by optimizing the classification performance on the training set.

 The classification performance was assessed on the training set in order to allow the optimization of the several (hyper)parameters of the methodology.
 As evaluation criterion, the percentage of proteins for which the first (or correspondingly the second) closest neighbour belonged to the same class has been adopted.